Stress Myocardial Perfusion Scan

 Exercise myocardial perfusion scan:

-- You will exercise on a treadmill.
-The intensity of the exercise will be gradually
+You will exercise on a treadmill.
+The intensity of the exercise will be slowly increased

-- Your heart rate and blood pressure will be monitored.
-Once you have reached your maximal
+Your heart rate and blood pressure will be watched closely.
+Once you have reached

-exercise point (determined by the healthcare provider based on your heart rate and
+your maximal exercise point (determined by the healthcare provider based on your heart

 Pharmacologic myocardial perfusion scan:

-scanner while a medicine is injected into your IV.
+scanner while a medicine is injected into your IV line.

-- Your heart rate and blood pressure will be monitored.
+Your heart rate and blood pressure will be watched closely.

 Procedure completion, both methods:

-- If you have any symptoms such as dizziness, chest pain, extreme shortness of breath,
+you have any symptoms.
+These include dizziness, chest pain, extreme shortness of breath,

 60 minutes (depending on the type of tracer used) after the tracer is injected, the